Bruce Irvin says ‘words can’t explain’ how happy he is to be back in Seattle

 What the Seahawks hope most, though, is that Irvin can aid the pass rush, the team’s biggest offseason question mark, one that only grew when the Seahawks did not immediately re-sign Jadeveon Clowney, who remains unsigned.

-That makes Irvin the most significant acquisition to solve that task as his 8.5 sacks last year with Carolina were a career high — his best in Seattle was eight as a rookie in 2012 when he lined up more as an edge rusher (he also had eight in Oakland in 2017).
+That makes Irvin the most significant acquisition to solve that task as his 8.5 sacks last year with Carolina were a career high.
+His highest total in Seattle was eight as a rookie in 2012 when he lined up more as an edge rusher (he also had eight in Oakland in 2017).

 Irvin says “I’m a more polished player’’ now than during his initial Seattle time.